lumicks/pylake/docs/tutorial/file.rst

 Note that channels are indexed in time units using numbers with suffixes.
 The possible suffixes are d, h, m, s, ms, us, ns, corresponding to day, hour, minute, second, millisecond, microsecond and nanosecond.
-This indexing only applies to channels slices.
+This indexing only applies to channel slices.
 Once you access the raw data, those are regular arrays which use regular array indexing::

     channel_slice = file.force1x['1.5s':'20s']  # Indices in time units for channel data